rungene/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 - All your tests should be executed by using this command: python3 -m unittest discover tests
 - You can also test file by file by using this command: python3 -m unittest tests/test\_models/test\_base.py
 - We strongly encourage you to work together on test cases so that you don’t miss any edge case

+# Tasks

+**0. If it's not tested it doesn't work**

+All your files, classes and methods must be unit tested and be PEP 8 validated.